Cl0udG0d/Fofa-hack/docs/EN_README.md

 using commands

-> python fofa.py --keyword thinkphp --endcount 100
+> fofa-hack.exe --keyword thinkphp --endcount 100

 it's easy to crawl a hundred pieces of data